sodiq-code/mira/README.md

 **Demo default trigger:** `Loan.forceMarkDefaulted()` (governance-only) bypasses the due-block check so the demo can show the default impact immediately without waiting 7-30 days for the loan term to expire.
 It atomically sets the loan status to Defaulted, updates AgentReputation (score -25), and updates BorrowerReputation.
 In production, only `markDefaulted()` (with the due-block check) is used — the worker's default-detector calls it when the term has actually expired.

-## Technical tradeoffs

-### Why stablecoin Transfers, not Aave Repay events?

-MIRA underwrites against real Sepolia ERC-20 `Transfer` events from native USDC/USDT/DAI and a MIRA-deployed test ERC-20.

-The **cryptographic inclusion guarantee** is equivalent: both are real, attested Sepolia transactions that the BlockProver can verify.

-The **financial meaning is not equivalent**: an Aave `Repay` is a stronger indicator of repayment behavior than a generic token transfer.

-On mainnet, the same code path would prove Aave V3 `Repay` events once Creditcoin attests mainnet blocks.
-See [`docs/attestcoin-integration.md`](./docs/attestcoin-integration.md) for the full analysis.

 ## Tests

 41 contract tests pass, covering: